Crazygird-Organization/.github/profile/README.md

 - 🚧 Check out our cool [website!](https://crazygird.github.io) (in progress)

-<h2 align="center"> Join the Organization to help us develop our small site!
+<h2 > Join the Organization to help us develop our small site!

 </h2>